yixiuliu-site/yixiuliu-site.github.io/_work/junior-epi-1.md

 location: "Winnipeg, Manitoba"
 ---

-Yixiu worked as a junior epidemiologist under supervision of Dr. Joy Wei and Dr. Carla Loeppky.
+Yixiu worked as a junior epidemiologist under the supervision of Dr. Joy Wei and Dr. Carla Loeppky.

 Duties
 ======